 - Practicing good oral hygiene; i.e. brushing and flossing your mouth and teeth after every meal

-- Using a teeth scraper to clean your teeth
+- Using a teeth scraper to clean your teeth and a tongue scraper to clean your tongue

 Wen scarping your teeth, you do not have to scrape your teeth so hard until it bleeds.
 Generally, scrapping harder does not necessarily translate to additional removal of bacteria.
 You simply need to press just hard enough and try not to leave any gaps.